If you’re new to wine Tasting or need a refresher, click here to read our “Wine Tasting 101” post.

 Malbec originated in France, but grew poorly in the French climate.
 The vine much preferred Argentina’s hot climate and high elevation, and quickly grew in popularity once it was planted there.
 It is rich and full-bodied, with flavours of dark fruits like cherry and blackberry.
 Malbec is excellent served on its own, and pairs well with smoky or earthy flavours.
 Try it with lean red meat or with mushrooms, or a pungent blue cheese.
 At a local tasting, you’ll notice the mountainous vistas of Salta are a good match with dramatic, bold flavours as well.

-If you prefer white to red, Torrontés is a distinctly Argentinian varietal well worth trying.
+If you prefer white to red, Torrontés is among the famous wine varietals well worth trying.
 Of the three varieties — Torrontés Riojano, Sanjuanino, and Mendocino — Riojano is the popular favourite.
 Notable for its moderate acidity and light peach flavour, Torrontés also benefits from Argentina’s warm, dry climate and high elevation.
 It is usually drunk young, and carries refreshing floral and herbal notes.
 Torrontés pairs well with spicy Indian food, but while you’re in Salta try pairing it with empanada salteñas.